• Skip to primary navigation

 Topping pizza dough with mozzarella cheese

-As a nod to the Italian dish that got away and inspired by Constantine, Philip and I created our take on this classic meal, putting a seasonal twist on it to make a Cacio e Pepe Pizza with Spring Ramps.
-Adding notes of onion and garlic that complements the butter, pepper and cheese, our Cacio e Pepe Pizza resembles buttery garlic bread with stringy mozzarella and salty pecorino.
-Do we have you dreaming of Italy yet?
+Our take on this classic meal, putting a seasonal twist on it to make a Cacio e Pepe Pizza with Spring Ramps.
+Adding notes of onion and garlic that complement the butter, pepper, and cheese, our Cacio e Pepe Pizza resembles buttery garlic bread with stringy mozzarella and salty pecorino.

 Cacio e Pepe Pizza with Spring Ramps next to pizza cutter